madyark/MS1-project/README.md

         3. I want to create the Privacy Notice and Terms-of-Service texts to make the website look more authentic and to have them be on stand-by for when the website gains enough traction to add them in as links.

-        4. I want to have links to the home-pages of different social media websites in the footer to have them on stand-by for when I will create accounts on their platforms to increase public attention on our organization and our mission.
+        4. I want to have links to the home-pages of different social media websites in the footer to have them on stand-by for when I will create accounts on their platforms to raise public attention on our organization and our mission.

 - ### Design